About the OMP

 Registrations & business profile

-If you want to grow your business and network, then join us now by creating a business profile.
-This is how you can connect with potential opportunities and shouldn’t take longer than 30 minutes.
+Your business profile shouldn’t take longer than 30 minutes.
 Don’t forget to publish your profile as it is the only way to match yourself to business opportunities.

 We have used the United Nations Standard Products and Services Code® (UNSPSC®).
 It is a single global classification system for all products and services.
 It offers company-wide visibility of spend analysis, enabling procurement to deliver on cost-effectiveness and enables full use of e-commerce capabilities.

-Yes, first hide your profile if it is live.
+Yes, you can update your profile at any time.
+Simply open your Business Profile, and click edit to unpublish it.
 You can then update your details and publish it again.
-You cannot change your organisation once it is registered.
 You can always save your profile at any point and come back to it too.

 This is the category most likely used by a buyer, as it uses the full features of the OMP to create pre–tender shortlists of potential vendors or suppliers on the site.
 When creating the opportunity, the buyer develops an online questionnaire to be completed by any supplier who is interested.